 This scenic Kananaskis hiking trail follows the shore of Barrier Lake.
 This easy trail is enjoyable as there are no trees blocking your view of Barrier Lake and the Rocky Mountains beyond.

-The trail which leaves the Barrier Lake Day Use parking lot is called the Prairie View Track, and is part of the Great Trail (formerly known as the TransCanada Trail).
+The trail which leaves the Barrier Lake Day Use parking lot is called the Prairie View Track, and is part of the TransCanada Trail.
 The initial 1.8km of this hike is along a gravel road, which due to its width makes for excellent social distancing while hiking.

-The trail comes to a junction and you turn right to follow the Barrier Lake lakeshore.
+The trail comes to a junction.
+Turn left at the junction to follow the Barrier Lake lakeshore.
 The trail narrows somewhat here, but it is still wide enough for groups of hikers to safely pass each other.

 More information on the Barrier Lake hike.